 The Vizio P Series Quantum 2021 is a great TV that replaces the Vizio P Series Quantum 2020.
 It improves in a few areas compared to its predecessor, but there are some disappointments for a high-end 4k TV.
-It's still plagued with bugs and issues, like 4k @ 120Hz signals from PCs only working by limiting the color depth and chroma subsampling, but those signals work without issues from the PS5 and Xbox Series X. It supports FreeSync variable refresh rate (VRR) technology, but even that is limited to 60Hz with a 4k resolution.
-In terms of picture quality, it has a VA panel with a fantastic native contrast ratio, so it displays deep blacks and the decent full-array local dimming feature improves it.
+It's still plagued with bugs and issues, like having issues with proper chroma 4:4:4 with 120Hz signals.
+It supports FreeSync variable refresh rate (VRR) technology to reduce screen tearing and has HDMI 2.1 bandwidth.
+In terms of picture quality, it has a VA panel with a fantastic native contrast ratio, so it displays deep blacks, and the decent full-array local dimming feature improves it.
 Even in well-lit rooms, it has amazing reflection handling and high peak brightness.
 Fans of 4k HDR movies should also enjoy it, but it's not so good for watching old movies on DVDs as it has trouble upscaling some lower-resolution content.

 The Vizio PQ9 is great for watching TV shows in a bright room.
 It gets bright enough to combat glare and has amazing reflection handling, so visibility shouldn't be an issue.
 You can cast anything you want from your phone if you want to stream your favorite shows.
 However, it's not as good as other 4k TVs at upscaling 720p content, and it has narrow viewing angles, so the image looks washed out at the sides.